Books With Characters in Their 40s

 The Book Girls Say…

-Some readers call this Southern fiction a bit predictable, but most agree that it’s both wholesome and an enjoyable read with a good story flow as it moves back and forth from past to present.
+Some readers call this Southern Fiction a bit predictable, but most agree that it’s both wholesome and an enjoyable read with a good story flow as it moves back and forth from past to present.

 Maybe You Should Talk to Someone book cover